What You'll Learn

 By now your child has probably idealized what being home is like and you have forgotten how hard it was to have them in the house.
 By now your other kids have started to like getting some attention again, too.

 Expect bumps.
 Re-entry is hard.

 Day one is likely to go okay(ish), for everyone will be glad to put the hospital in the past.
 You will need a lot of patience for the next week or two.
-Remember that your child is not cured, and no matter how much you want this ordeal to be over you can’t expect him to behave as if he is all better, or even mostly better.
-The hospital has only stabilized him enough to allow him to move to outpatient care.
+Remember that your child is not cured, and no matter how much you want this ordeal to be over you can’t expect them to behave as if they are all better, or even mostly better.
+The hospital has only stabilized them enough to allow them to move to outpatient care.
 Old behaviors have not been extinguished, merely tempered.
 Long-present triggers have not been deactivated.
 Your child’s anxiety or rage or paranoia or OCD or depression may spike a little less quickly or have a shorter duration, but it’s far from gone.

 So there will be bumps.
 And because there will be bumps, you will need to remind yourself repeatedly that a bump is not a cliff.

 The first time your child acts the way they did before hospitalization your trauma-scarred brain will leap to the conclusion that you are right back where you were before.
 This is not true.
 Breathe deep.
 Do not allow yourself to freak out.
 Stay patient.
 Be empathetic.